 My Next Dog In My Life

-Was a Bovier named Salvador.
-We got them from our ex-landlord.
-He was 6 years old and he lived on the deck of our ex-landlord’s place.
-He only was allowed off when her daughter went horseback riding.
+My next dog was a Bovier named Salvador.
+We got him from our ex-landlord.
+He was six years old at the time and had his dog house outside on her deck.
+He only was allowed off there when her daughter went horseback riding.
 Her daughter moved out and didn’t want Salvador.
-We decided to move to a place in Mara BC Canada after ten years.
-When we moved our ex-landlord ask us if we wanted Salvador and of we said sure.
+We had previously moved to a place in Mara BC.
+Later on our ex-landlord ask us if we wanted Salvador and, of course, we said: “Sure!”.
 Since he was an outside dog we made a shelter for him outside so he could come and go as he pleased.
-Well needless to say he loved it.
-He lived for another five years ( the best years of his life).
+Well, needless to say, he loved it.
+He lived for another five years and they were the best years of his life.

 My Dog Training Career Begins

-Since she had a lot of baggage, I never have had a dog like this before and my previous dog training just wasn’t cutting it.
-She wasn’t getting better as a matter of fact she was getting worse.
+Since she had a lot of behavioral baggage she turned out to be a real handful.
+I never have had a dog like this before and my previous dog training just wasn’t cutting it.
+She wasn’t getting better.
+As a matter of fact, she was getting worse!

 PIA WAS DIAGNOSED WITH DEGENERATIVE MYELOPATHY

-In May of 2021, she was diagnosed with Degenerative Meolpothy (equivalent to us getting Lou Gehrig’s disease or ALS).
-We were a hair’s breadth from taking her to the vet to be put down.
+May of 2021 Pia’s advanced age began to show.
+She was diagnosed with Degenerative Myelopathy (equivalent to us getting Lou Gehrig’s disease or ALS).
+We were a hair’s breadth away from taking her to the vet to be put down.
 She couldn’t get up without the help of a sling which we made from several old t-shirts.
-(She wears them 24/7 so we can help her get up).
+She wears them 24/7 so we can help her get up whenever we need to.
 This is not a common disease in Lagottos.
-On June 14, 2021, I discovered this product called Santax biotech which I bought because they had a 30 to 60-day guarantee that if you didn’t see any results they would refund your money, on June 14, 2021, I started her on it.
-She had no contol of her hind end and would fall down if not held up with the sling, her front legs were what kept her moving.
+On June 14, 2021, I discovered this product called Santax biotech which I purchased because they had a 30 to 60-day guarantee that stated if I didn’t see any results they would refund my money.
+So on June 14, 2021, I started her on it.
+She had no control of her hind end and would fall down if not held up with the sling.
+Her front legs were all that kept her moving.

-I saw little things happening, she was becoming more alert.
-But she still couldn’t control her bladder and therefore she was peeing herself two or three times a night getting us up and changing her bedding and taking her out to pee, her bowel movement was not normal.
-By September I had finished the product seeing improvement just about every day.
-I discovered four other products for this disease ad started using them.
-As I am writing this (April 5, 2022) she is getting up on her own without much help, can walk by herself, go pee, and poo on her own tells me when she wants to go out and is back to her demanding self.
-We have a new Pia!!!
+Eventually I saw little things happening.
+She was becoming more alert but had poor bladder control.
+She was peeing herself two or three times a night and that demanded that we had to get up, change her bedding, then take her outside to pee before we could get back to sleeping.
+Her bowel movement was also not normal.
+By September I had finished my first supply of the product and was seeing improvement just about every day.
+I discovered four other products for this disease and started using them.
+As I am writing this (April 5, 2022) she is getting up on her own without much help, can walk by herself as well as go pee and poo on her own.
+She let’s me know when she wants to go out and is back to her demanding self.
+We now had a renewed Pia!!!

 How Good Calm Dog Training Business Began

-But training her with this type of training made a huge impact on our relationship.
-She is much much more focused on me and our motto is you have to be I’m Sexier Than a Squirrel, which I became.
-She loves playing games, I try to play a game a day with her even though she is 14 years old.
+She knows all her basic commands but when I started training her this type of training made a huge impact on our relationship.
+She is much more focused on me and loves playing games.
+I try to play a game a day with her even though she is 14 years old and has Degenerative Myelopathy.